Explainable Incident Response

 Are you interested in interpretable machine learning for cybersecurity, and want to empower security practitioners by improving the current state of cyber incident response?
 The Semantics, Cybersecurity, and Services (SCS) group at the University of Twente and the Twente University Centre for Cybersecurity Research (TUCCR) invites applications for a fully funded PhD Position in Explainable Incident Response.

-The objective of this PhD project is to create ‘AI-assisted practitioners’ for incident response by developing novel ML algorithms that reduce analyst workload and provide decision-making assistance (Nadeem et al., 2021).
-We propose to develop explainable ML algorithms that summarize large volumes of observable data (intrusion alerts, network & system logs) in order to discover contextually meaningful patterns from them.
-The student will explore multi-modal learning and generative AI to produce actionable explanations from these discovered patterns that are tailored to the operator’s expertise.
+The objective of this PhD project is to create ‘AI-assisted practitioners’ for incident response by developing novel human-in-the-loop ML algorithms that reduce analyst workload and provide decision-making assistance (Nadeem et al., 2023).
+We propose to develop explainable ML algorithms that summarize large volumes of observable data (intrusion alerts, network & system logs) in order to discover contextually meaningful patterns from them (Nadeem et al., 2021).
+The student will conduct fundamental research and explore various learning paradigms to develop actionable explanations from these discovered patterns that are tailored to the operator’s expertise.

 The PhD student will be embedded within the Semantics, Cybersecurity, and Services (SCS) group at University of Twente.
 The student will have the opportunity to participate in internships and/or collaboration with industry partners under the TUCCR initiative.
 The SCS group offers a stimulating, supportive, and diverse research environment, as well as plenty of opportunities for personal and professional growth.